stephenCarmody/pdf-chat-hub/README.md

 just serve-local
 ```

-Then navigate to [http://localhost:5173](http://localhost:5173) to use the application.
+Then go to [http://localhost:5173](http://localhost:5173) to use the application.

 ## Research & RAG Pipeline